pyscript/pyscript/newdocs/docs/getting-started.md

 friendly interface.
 For this reason, it aims to have a small and intuitive interface that triest to enable users while staying out of the way.
 In fact, there are 3 main parts of a PyScript application:

-1. The application skeleton and interface.
-Usually this is managed in a `html` file and is also where we specify that `PyScript`` needs to be loaded into the application.
+1. **Presentation:** Usually this is managed in a `html` file and is also where we specify that `PyScript`` needs to be loaded into the application.
-2. The application configuration (for instance, dependencies, assets to be downloaded, etc...).
-PyScript supports configuration files written in TOML or JSON formats
+2. **Configuration:** where users can define their dependencies, assets to be downloaded, etc. PyScript configuration files in `TOML` or `JSON` formats
-3. The application code/logic.
-These are typically Python files that host the application code.
+3. **Code Logic:** These are typically Python files that host the application code.
 PyScript allows users to run these through special `html` tags (such as `<script type="py">` or `<py-script>`) properly placed in their `html` file.

 The `html` file acts as the entry point and center of gravity of an application.